1986 Pacific hurricane season: Other systems

 An area of disturbed weather developed a circulation on August 12 and was upgraded into Tropical Depression Twelve nearly 700 mi south of the Baja California Peninsula.
 It drifted slowly to the northwest until it dissipated near 22 °N 110 °W on August 14.
 Peak maximum sustained winds were estimated at 35 mph.
 Tropical Depression Seventeen formed on September 8, 30 km east of Socorro Island and dissipated on September 9 over cold water without becoming a tropical storm.

 One of the last cyclones of the season formed from a westward-moving tropical disturbance in the ITCZ.
 The disturbance moved at about 10 mph and upon developing a circulation, was declared Tropical Depression Twenty-One at 0600 UTC September 19.
-However the depression lasted for only six hours before dissipating, likely due to the close distance between it and Tropical Storm Madeline.
+However, the depression lasted for only six hours before dissipating, likely due to the close distance between it and Tropical Storm Madeline.
 Tropical Depression Twenty-Five was the final tropical depression of the 1986 season.
 It formed on October 22 at 1800 UTC near the 140°W line.
 Due to strong wind shear, the stationary storm had dissipated within 30 hours of formation.
 Even though no more official systems developed, a forecaster at the National Hurricane Center remarked that an unnamed tropical storm may have formed in November.

 Storm names

-The following names were used for named storms that formed in the eastern Pacific in 1986.
-No names were retired, so it was used again in the 1992 season.
+The following list of names was used for named storms that formed in the North Pacific Ocean east of 140°W in 1986.
 This is the same list used for the 1980 season.
-A storm was named Paine for the first time in 1986, while Orlene and Roslyn were previously used on the old four-year lists.
-No central Pacific names were used; the first name used would have been Oka.
-Names that were not assigned are marked in gray.
+A storm was named Paine for the first time in 1986, while Orlene and Roslyn were previously used in the old four-year lists.
+No names were retired from this list following the season, and it was used again for the 1992 season.

+For storms that form in the North Pacific from 140°W to the International Date Line, the names come from a series of four rotating lists.
+Names are used one after the other without regard to year, and when the bottom of one list is reached, the next named storm receives the name at the top of the next list.
+No named storms formed in the central North Pacific in 1986.
+Named storms in the table above that crossed into the area during the year are noted (*).